ceilfors/ceilfors.github.io/_posts/2019-11-18-principles-serverless-architecture.md

 shocked if a house has electrical sockets.
 On the contrary, you should be shocked when a house doesn't have any electrical sockets.
 It's the norm.

+Once you adopt serverless services, you will eventually hit their technical limitations.
+There are two types of technical limitations, soft limits and hard limits.
+I will be discussing on how you can deal with these limits independently in the next sections.

 #### Duct-taping the soft limits

 Soft limits are the technical limitations that can be overcome.
 Cold start, is one of the soft limits of serverless architecture.
-Due to a cold start, the request to your FaaS for the first time may be inconsistently slow due to the fact that there's an ephemeral compute being spun up behind the scene.
+Due to a cold start, the request to your FaaS for the first time may be inconsistently slow, due to the fact that there's an ephemeral compute being spun up behind the scene.
 Execution time limits is another soft limit that you have in FaaS, whereby an AWS Lambda can only run for a maximum of 15 minutes.
 There are tricks that you can do to